primer/css/modules/primer-progress/README.md

 ## Documentation

 <!-- %docs
-title: Progress Bar
+title: Progress
-status: Experimental
+status: New Release
 -->

 Use progress bars to show progress.